ngltr/sinaps/docs/installing.rst

 Via Python Package
 ==================

-Install the package and required dependencies with:
+Install the package and required dependencies using:

 .. code:: bash